Garberchov/GARBER_INSTITUTE/INDEPENDENT_STUDY/block_by_block/introduction.md

 #### I.1.C: The Structure, Function, and Benefits of the Formation of a Global Nation
 <!-- Thesis -->
 The jealously-guarded divisions between nations hinder human progress, prosperity, and fellowship by restricting the free movement of people, ideas, goods, and capital.
 The formation of a Global Nation that eliminates these barriers is desirable to enable humanity to reach its full potential across all spheres of life.
 This paper will examine the historical attempts at forming a Global Nation, or the closest approximations thereof, propose potential economic and political structures for a world government, explore the societal and cultural implications, and analyze the immense benefits of a unified world, including accelerated economic growth, increased innovation, greater cultural exchange, and a more just and peaceful society.
 Ultimately, the unification of humanity under a single flag is necessary for us to overcome the challenges we face, safeguard our planet and our species, and achieve our highest aspirations as a species.

+#### I.1.D: Preconditions, Premises, Terminology, Assumptions, and Non-Relevant Topics

+Before proceeding further, it is necessary to establish some preconditions, premises, terminology, assumptions, and non-relevant topics for the discussion of a Global Nation.
+Some things are necessary to be established, while it must be cemented that others cannot or will not be covered in this paper as they are either not relevant or cannot be established with sufficient certainty to be worthy of inclusion or debate.

 ### Footnotes:
 [^1]: In a global nation which is a unitary state, if it is a federalist model then some of the individual states may have different levels of social services, but the World Government in its highest-level provides the same baseline level of funding for whatever level of social services are implemented globally.